-At its Regular Meeting on February 6, 2019, Council received Corporate Report No. Ro21; 2019, a copy of which is attached to this report as Appendix "II".
-The purpose of that report was to update Council on the progress made in 2018 in developing CFAS and the status of the City's application to the Federal government's Disaster Mitigation and Adaptation Fund ("DMAF").
+At its Regular Meeting on July 17, 2019, Council received Corporate Report No. R151; 2019, a copy of which is attached to this report as Appendix "II".
+The purpose of that report was to present the Draft CFAS Strategy Document for information and seek authorization to proceed with CFAS Phase 5, Reporting Back, including the final round of engagement.